linrongbin16/colorbox.nvim/README.md

 This is it!

-It auto-collect the most colorschemes and install for you.
+It auto-collect the most popular Neovim colorschemes and install for you.

 It allow you do any switches on these colors:
   * Multiple policies: suffle playback, play in order, single cycle.